 - Enable pre-filling details for repeat customers

-- Auto insert shipping address of repeat customers
+- Auto-insert the shipping address of repeat customers

 - Have a detailed FAQ section